User Community Service Desk Downloads

 /source-systems/{name}

-Provides information about active and finished system tasks, identical to what is provided under MD Process Monitoring > Execution Status (see MD Process Monitoring) in the ONE Runtime Server Admin.
-Query parameters offset and count are not compulsory; if they are not present, default values are used instead.
+Provides information about active and finished system tasks, identical to what is provided on the Task Execution screen in the MDM Web App Admin Center (see Monitoring).
+Query parameters offset and count are not required; if they are not present, default values are used instead.

 /tasks